Africa Centre: Infecting the City

 Infecting the City is a public art festival held annually in the central business district of Cape Town.
-For a week each year, "Infecting the City" (ITC) turns Cape Town into a city-sized gallery exhibiting provocative, cutting-edge international and local public art works that resonate within the city's urban landscape.
-Infecting the City typically hosts three types of artworks: collaborative works, commissioned works, and audience interventions.
+For a week each year, Infecting the City typically hosts three types of artworks: collaborative works, commissioned works, and audience interventions.
 These works are collectively presented free to the public in the communal spaces City.
-The Infecting the City vision is to develop public art that grapples with social issues pivotal to both the South African and more broadly the human condition, which are accessible to everyone living and working in the city.
-Since inception in 2008 it has been experienced by more than 50,000 people, has included 814 local and international artists, and has showcased 81 different productions.
+Since inception in 2008 it has been experienced by more than 50,000 people, has included 814 local and international artists, and has showcased 81 different productions.It continues under the auspices of Jay Pather of the Institute of Creative Arts at UCT.

 Pan-African Space Station

 This project attempts to stake a claim to what African music is and can be.
-The Pan-African Space Station (PASS) includes an annual 30-day musical intervention through a free-form radio station and in unexpected venues across greater Cape Town.
+The Pan-African Space Station (PASS) began with an annual 30-day musical intervention through a free-form radio station and in unexpected venues across greater Cape Town.
 The idea behind the project is to embrace the lineages that shape music-making on and from Africa and to challenge the stereotypes associated with music from this continent.
-This project is not about connecting with African roots; it ls about exploring African cosmopolitanism in the 21st century through music.
+This project is not about connecting with African roots; it ls about exploring African cosmopolitanism in the 21st century through music.Initiated by Neo Muyanga and Toni Edjabe who has evolved the and continues to use the concept.

 Space for Pan-African Research Creation and Knowledge (SPARCK)

-This project is a Pan-African initiative of experimental multi-disciplinary residencies, workshops, symposia, exhibitions, publications and performances centred on innovative, ethically driven approaches to urban space.
+SPARCK was a Pan-African initiative of experimental multi-disciplinary residencies, workshops, symposia, exhibitions, publications and performances centred on innovative, ethically driven approaches to urban space.
 The project involves a number of cities in Africa and beyond: Lubumbashi, Democratic Republic of the Congo; Aba, Nigeria; Touba, Senegal; Karachi, Pakistan; Dubai, UAE, and Guangzhou, China.

 Functioning as a triennial project, which started in 2008, its three-year thematic modules open ambits for exchange between participants and their audiences.
 The theme for the project is "Net/Works: Trans-Local Cultures in the Making of African Worlds."
 This theme is about cities and the art of the deal.
 Its starting point is an observation: cities in Africa today are crucibles of change, movement, imagination and visions for the future.
 Despite immense difficulties, not least of which massive infrastructural collapse, urban spaces across the continent are put to use by a wide variety of actors as mechanisms for constructing and renovating economies, cultures and selves.
 Through complex intersections of migration, commerce and related diasporic practices, they are emerging with increasing strength as platforms for cosmopolitan, highly prolific engagement by Africans with, through and across the globe.
 SPARCK through the lens of various artistic projects explores, debates, and manifests new ways of understanding this theme.